umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Hostnames/index.md

 ### Automatic TLS (HTTPS)

-All hostnames added to an Umbraco Cloud project's environment will get a TLS (HTTPS) certificate added by default.
+All hostnames added to a Umbraco Cloud project's environment will get a TLS (HTTPS) certificate added by default.
 The certificate is issued by Cloudflare and valid for 1 year after which it will be automatically renewed.
-Everything around certificates and renewals is handled for you, so the only thing you need to worry about is updating the DNS records for your hostname.
+Everything around certificates and renewals is handled for you and you only need to make sure that the DNS records are configured according to our recommendations listed above.

 :::note
 Hostnames added prior to December 8th 2020 will be issued by Let's Encrypt and will continue to be renewed until the hostname is removed or re-added.
 If a hostname is removed and then re-added the DNS should be configured as mentioned in the section above, and then the certificate will be issued and renewed by Cloudflare.